dylan-travis/amz-json-documentation/ELECTRIC_LIGHT/ELECTRIC_LIGHT_documentation.md

 ### package_level

 Provide the package level of the item.
-Choose ìUnitî when package hierarchy is not provided or applicable.
-Provide one ìUnitî item for every package hierarchy.
+Choose ‚ÄúUnit‚Äù when package hierarchy is not provided or applicable.
+Provide one ‚ÄúUnit‚Äù item for every package hierarchy.

 **Type:** array